MEGA65/mega65-user-guide/style-guide.md

 If you're thinking of contributing, you should be comfortable writing about electronics and computing in general.

-When writing content for the MEGA65 books, the intended audience in terms of readers are people who know they're way around a computer, but don't assume they know how to program a computer or know how/why certain things work.
+When writing content for the MEGA65 books, the intended audience in terms of readers are people who know their way around a computer, but don't assume they know how to program a computer or know how/why certain things work.
 The manuals should be as user-friendly as possible, but also be [concise](https://docs.microsoft.com/en-us/style-guide/word-choice/use-simple-words-concise-sentences).